bitcoin/bitcoin/qa/rpc-tests/README.md

 Notes
 =====

-You can run any single test by calling qa/pull-tester/rpc-tests.py <testname>
+You can run any single test by calling `qa/pull-tester/rpc-tests.py <testname>`.

 Or you can run any combination of tests by calling `qa/pull-tester/rpc-tests.py <testname1> <testname2> <testname3> ...`

-Run the regression test suite with `qa/pull-tester/rpc-tests.py'
+Run the regression test suite with `qa/pull-tester/rpc-tests.py`

 Run all possible tests with `qa/pull-tester/rpc-tests.py -extended`